This post may contain affiliate links. Please read our disclosure policy.

 What is Shrimp Ceviche?

-I also wanted to punch up the flavor of this best Shrimp Ceviche with avocado recipe a bit more by adding in finely diced jalapeños, chopped jicama for crunchy sweetness and creamy avocado.
+I also wanted to punch up the flavor of my Shrimp Ceviche a bit more by adding in finely diced jalapeños, chopped jicama for crunchy sweetness and creamy avocado.
 The traditional flavors are there, as is, the burst of fresh citrus juice that’s a staple in ceviches.

 Is the Shrimp in ceviche raw?